-{Insert Alstom sample format here – ALSTOM TO PROVIDE SAMPLE FOR ENRON REVIEW}

 15. Provide copies of estimates, quotes, calculations, and other supporting documentation requested by Company and necessary to reasonably evidence composition of the estimated prices.

 16. The following rates have been agreed by Company and Consultant and shall be used in the composition of the LSTK Price.